 Where: 285 Rye Lane, SE15 4UA; 95 Kingsland High Street, E8 2PB

 Book now: Voodoo Ray's Peckham; Voodoo Ray's Dalston

 What: Ever eaten by-the-slice pizza in a public toilet?
 No?
 Well now you can at Joe Public, a pizzeria that inhabits the site of a former block of public loos.
 Pizza comes California-style, i.e. with lots of toppings served on a sourdough base.
 Our favourites are the chicken, halloumi and chorizo, and the native mushrooms, crispy shallots and truffle oil.

 Where: The Pavement, SW4 7AA

 If you find yourself craving pizza, but don’t want to order yet another Domino's, why not treat yourself to a slap-up pizza in a posh restaurant?
 We’ve found some of the most decadent pizzas in the capital for you to tuck into, topped with luxe ingredients like truffle shavings and served in sumptuous surrounds.
 See where you can splash the cash below.

 What: Lardo is in our list of best restaurants in Hackney, not least because of its exceptional wood-fired Neapolitan-style pizzas.
 It makes everything in-house wherever it can – including its fresh pasta, pizza dough and gelato – and sources from local producers to keep everything as friendly to the planet as possible.
-There are lots of good things going on here, including its courgette, tomato, anchovy and goat’s cheese pizza, which is a dream.
+There are lots of good things going on here, including its pumpkin, smoked semi-dried tomatoes, jalapeños, crispy kale, pine nuts, which is a dream.